pkrysztofiak/rxjavafx-tutorial/README.md

 is triggerd only by observable1 emission reflecting the state of both.
 ##### Task010
 Write an app which reflects state of delta x and delta y between mouse pressed an mouse dragged positions.
-Show it in xLable, yLabel.
+Show it in xLabel, yLabel.
 On mouse released labels should be cleared.
 Use predefined Observables.
 ### switchMap()
-The switchMap() works identically to any variant of flatMap() , but it will only chase after the last Observable emissions.
+The switchMap() works identically to any variant of flatMap() , but it will only chase after the last Observable emission.
 Let's have an employee class
 ```java
 public class Employee {